 Step One: Species

 Your Game Setting will have a list of available Species that you can choose for your character.
-Each Species has a vibrant and unique culture, as well as benefits and drawbacks of playing a member of that Species.
+Each Species has a vibrant and unique culture, as well as benefits and drawbacks of playing a member of that Species called Birthrights.
+Mark all your Species’ Birthrights on your character sheet.

 Step Two: Stats

-All your Stats begin at 3.
-You have 15 points to distribute among your 5 Stats.
+All of your five Stats (Agility, Endurance, Intellect, Presence and Strength) begin at 3.
+You have 30 Stat Points to distribute among your 5 Stats.
 Since you are supposed to be a heroic sort, only one of your Stats may be lower than 5.
 Keep in mind that some Species have minimum Stat ratings in order to play a member of that Species.

 Step Three: Skills